 This is where I would encourage you to really step back and take a look at how you’re investing in your startup.
 Sometimes DIY is costing you more than a startup program with someone who has already successfully done what you’re trying to do.

-The truth is you’ll likely spend more than one hour a day jumping from group to group and from search to search, pinching information from this source and that source and end with information overload and discouragement.
+The truth is you’ll likely spend more than one hour a day jumping from group to group and from search to search, pinching information from this source and that source which is called “cherry picking” and end with information overload and discouragement.
 I see new virtual service providers complaining about it frequently.

 What’s right for you?
 When you decide what’s right for you, do that.
 If DIY is costing you more than a program that will put you ahead of the curve you are burning money by going DIY.
 Time is money.

-If you’re a new virtual service provider or one that recently started and is feeling stuck this free Quick Start Guide will help.
+If you’re a new virtual service provider or one that recently started and and you’re feeling stuck this free Quick Start Guide will help.
 Grab it and a spot in my next small group program for VSP’s who don’t want to go it alone-details provided here.